ADGEfficiency/adgefficiency.github.io/drafts/virtual_mentors.md

 There is another oppourtunity for mentorship available today.
 The wealth of

 I have been taking notes from the presentations of people I admire for a long time (well before I read Reinvent Yourself).
 I usually find older talks are more useful.
 Older talks also allow you to single out the key principles that don't change over a persons lifetime.

 Although the advice of a virtual mentor will never be personal, often the great ideas are general enough that they can be applied across industries and across time.

+Not that these peopel are perfect - that they haev stumbled across a true ideas.

 ## common threads